mkondratyev85/raster_tracer/README.md

 It has no support for any black and white, grey, or indexed images.
 This means that if your image has an unsupported colorspace, you have to convert the colorspace of your image to RGB first.

+Also in the current version there are some issues when coordinate system of the raster layer differs from the coordinate system of the project.

 ## Useful keys